The Palace of the Shirvanshahs: History and Facts

 Palace of the Shirvanshahs tickets

-To visit the Palace of the Shirvanshahs in Baku, Azerbaijan, here are the general details about tickets:
+In order to come to the Palace of the Shirvanshahs in Baku, Azerbaijan, the general information about the tickets is as follows:

 Getting to the Palace of the Shirvanshahs